 Non-Methane Volatile Organic Compounds (NMVOC) can contribute to photochemical ozone creation that may cause respiratory problems in people living in highly urbanized areas as well as causing ecological damage to nature.

 Nitrogen and phosphorus

 Nitrogen and phosphorus are nutrients that are natural parts of aquatic ecosystems.
-They support the growth of algae and aquatic plants, which provide food and habitat for fish, shellfish and smaller organisms that live in water.
 However, when too much nitrogen and phosphorus enter the environment - usually from a wide range of human activities - the water can become polluted.
-Too much nitrogen and phosphorus in the water causes algae to grow faster than ecosystems can handle.

 Some algal blooms are also harmful to humans because they produce elevated toxins and bacterial growth that can make people sick if they come into contact with polluted water, consume tainted fish or shellfish, or drink contaminated water.
 Nutrient pollution of water resulting from excess nitrogen and phosphorus is widespread.

 Chemical Oxygen Demand (COD)

-Over the past ten years, companies have reduced the quantity of nitrogen by 40%.
+Over the past ten years, companies have reduced the quantity of nitrogen in water by 40%.

 Chemical Oxygen Demand: change in the index of the Chemical Oxygen Demand in the water returned to the environment.

-Over the past ten years, companies have reduced the COD by more than half.
+Over the past ten years, companies have reduced the COD by about two thirds.
 The steep-reductions up to 2010 have now levelled off.